Pymatuning State Park

 In the northern part of the park, Linesville Campground has modern facilities, including showers, flush toilets and ADA accessible campsites.
 About half of the campsites have electricity.
 Pets are permitted on selected sites.

 On the south side of Pymatuning Reservoir, Jamestown Campground modern facilities, including showers and flush toilets.
 About half of the campsites have electricity.
+Many sites are full service.
 There is a boat launch, beach, camp store, amphitheater and a playground.
 Pets are permitted on designated sites.

 The Jamestown Campground Campstore and Laundry Concession has a variety of camping supplies including washers and dryers, food, ice, firewood, and an unmatched assortment of “penny” candy for the kids.
 The campstore is generally open Memorial Day through Labor Day.
 For additional information contact the concessionaire at 724-932-3782